 Risk and return are co-related.
 Any high return investment would involve high risk and vice-versa.
 The advantage of real estate crowdfunding is that your loan is backed by collateral.

 The best real estate crowdfunding companies depend on your goals!

-PeerStreet has low $1,000 minimum which allows for better diversification for accredited investors.
+PeerStreet has a low $1,000 minimum which allows for better diversification for accredited investors.
 The platform offers residential and commercial real estate investments in the private market.
-You can define the criteria based on rate, LTV, duration, etc. and their Automated Investing feature automatically places you into investments that match your criteria.
-I personally use the Automated Investing since the great deals are filled within minutes on their platform.
+You can define the criteria based on rate, LTV, duration, etc., and their Automated Investing feature automatically places you into investments that match your criteria.
+I use Automated Investing since the good deals are filled within minutes on their platform.
 PeerStreet also allows investors to review the performance of every past investment, which is helpful for due diligence.

-Farm Together provides accredited investors with an option to invest in farmland at the click of a button.
+Farm Together and AcreTrader provide accredited investors with an option to invest in institutional quality farmland at the click of a button.
 You get the benefit of an experienced team evaluating various options before it is available on the platform.
 A crew takes care of farm management aspects such as insurance, accounting, leasing the farm, and working with the farmer.
-And finally to sell the farmland.
+And finally, to sell the farmland.
 Here is my farmland investing review.

-The trade-off with low investments of Fundrise and DiversyFund is that you cannot select one particular property; but rather an eREIT which is invested in several properties.
-If you are a fan of diversification as I am; the investment spread over multiple properties reduces the risk.
+The trade-off with low investments of Fundrise and DiversyFund is that you cannot select one particular property; but rather an eREIT invested in several commercial real estate investments.
+If you are a fan of diversification, the investment spread over multiple properties reduces the risk.

 |Investment Platform||Open to||Type of Investment||Minimum|

 |Streitwise||Accredited and non-Accredited Investors.
 And also foreign/non-USA investors||Commercial||$5,000|

 Best crowdfunding real estate platforms

 If you do not qualify as an accredited investor based on financials, you can still meet the accredited investor qualifications based on knowledge.